 Number of hours: Licensees must complete an average of at least one hour of cultural competency education per year during an audit period.
 An audit period is two renewal cycles, for example every four years for most licensees.
 Required hours will be based on the number of years licensed during the audit period; any portion of a year licensed will require one hour of cultural competency education.
 For example, a licensee who has been licensed for 3.5 years during the audit period will be required to obtain four hours of cultural competency education.
 Hours may be obtained at any time during the audit period.
 For example, either one four-hour experience, or four one-hour courses taken annually, would satisfy the requirement.

 Educational opportunities: The cultural competency continuing education may, but does not have to, be accredited continuing medical education (CME).
-The law was written to allow a wide array of courses or experiences, which may include: courses delivered in-person or electronically, experiential or service learning, cultural or linguistic immersion, volunteering in a rural clinic, completing an employer's cultural competency training, attending an event with members of an underserved community to discuss health care access issues, or
+The law was written to allow a wide array of courses or experiences, which may include: courses delivered in-person or electronically, experiential or service learning, cultural or linguistic immersion, volunteering in a rural clinic, completing an employer's cultural competency training, a training on implicit bias in health care, attending an event with members of an underserved community to discuss health care access issues, or

 Tracking completion: Licensees may track educational hours on an